kidshock/news-sentiment-stock/README.md

 # news-sentiment-stock
 This is a project for my Fundamental of Data Science Course at USTH.
-Special thanks to my teammate @luuly2110 for contribution in this project.
+Special thanks to my teammate @luuly2110 for contributing to this project.

 Since our project analysed 3 stocks, and all of them are processed in the same way, the code uploaded is only for NVDA